HHS/simpler-grants-gov/documentation/goals.md

 Our vision is for the following to become true:

-Grants.gov is the simplest, most inclusive, and most delightful way to find and apply for financial assistance ever built, inside or outside the federal government.
+Grants.gov is the simplest, most inclusive, and most satisfying way to find and apply for financial assistance ever built, inside or outside the federal government.

 Grants.gov helps ensure that no communities are underserved by the federal government.

 ## Mission

-To support you as a grants.gov user and stakeholder, we on the grants.gov team promise that we will do the following.
+To support you as a grants.gov user and stakeholder, we on the grants.gov team make a commitment to the following:

 ### Make grants.gov easy
-* Make it as easy as possible for federal grantors to post effective opportunity listings to grants.gov
+* Make it as easy as possible for federal grantors to post opportunity listings to grants.gov
 * Provide a one-stop shop for all federal discretionary opportunities, and make it as easy as possible for potential applicants to discover opportunities relevant to their needs
-* Make it as easy as possible for applicants to adequately apply for opportunities
+* Make it as easy as possible for applicants to apply for opportunities
 * Provide frictionless functionality and help users when they get stuck

 ### Make grants.gov inclusive & collaborative
 * Ensure that all communities are equitably served by the grantmaking process
-* Ensure that communities with limited financial resources are still able to discover and apply for the opportunities for which they're qualified
+* Ensure that communities with limited financial resources are better able to discover and apply for the opportunities for which they're qualified
 * Connect federal opportunities to more eligible applicants from underserved and overburdened communities
-* Promote collaboration between the government and the public
+* Promote collaboration and build trust between the federal government and the public

 ### Make grants.gov transparent & participatory
 * Make every step of the grants cycle transparent to understand and track